vmmc2/vmmc2/README.md

 ### About Me
 * Hello there!
 My main interests in Computer Science are:
-  * Algorithms & Data Structures
+  * Compilers, Formal Methods, Programming Languages and Program Synthesis
-  * Computer Graphics
+  * Computer Graphics and Game Development
-  * Compilers and Programming Languages
+  * Generative AI

 *   🌍  I'm based in Recife, PE - Brazil
 *   ✉️  You can contact me at [vmmc2@cin.ufpe.br](mailto:vmmc2@cin.ufpe.br)